Russian drone attack on a city in western Ukraine sparks an inferno at a warehouse and kills 1

-KYIV, Ukraine (AP) — Russia launched a massive drone attack on the western city of Lviv early Tuesday, damaging a warehouse facility in a fiery blaze and killing one man, Ukrainian authorities said.
+KYIV, Ukraine (AP) — Russia launched a massive drone attack on the western city of Lviv early Tuesday, burning down a warehouse said to house humanitarian supplies and killing one man, Ukrainian authorities said.

 Ukraine intercepted most of the 30 Shahed drones overnight, the Air Force said.
-But drones that got through air defense systems sparked an inferno at the industrial storage facility that was not used for military purposes, Gov. Maksym Kozytsky said.
+But drones that got through air defense systems sparked an inferno at the industrial storage facility, Gov. Maksym Kozytsky said.

+The U.N. humanitarian coordinator for Ukraine condemned the drone strikes and said they had burned down a charity’s warehouse that contained vital relief supplies.
+Denise Brown said the attack violated international humanitarian law that protects workers, facilities and supplies.

+“Attacks impacting humanitarian assets have escalated throughout the year and ultimately impact those who are suffering the horrific consequences of the war,” Brown said.
+“Direct attacks or indiscriminate attacks are strictly prohibited.
+International humanitarian law is not an option, it is an obligation and must be upheld.”

-An artillery strike in Kherson in the south struck a bus, killing a police sergeant and wounding two men, said Ihor Klymenko, Ukraine's minister of internal affairs.
-That strike also set a warehouse on fire.
+In other Russian attacks, an artillery strike in Kherson in the south struck a bus, killing a police sergeant and wounding two men, said Ihor Klymenko, Ukraine's minister of internal affairs.
+That strike also torched a warehouse.

 The developments in the war front came as Ukrainian President Volodymyr Zelenskyy was in New York to address the U.N.
 General Assembly and Security Council before going to Washington on Thursday to meet with lawmakers and President Joe Biden.